gabr1e11/so-simple-theme/en/_posts/2016-09-12-golden-titanium-part2.md

 set, etc... can have an impact on the final measured time.
 For example things like locality of the algorithm can speed up things by making a good use of the cache.

-We won't go as far as to analyse cache usage, but I definitely had to optimize both the algorithm to gather information that could reduce the number of iteration in successive passes, and the code to make a more efficient use of function calls and memory accesses.
+We won't go as far as to analyze cache usage, but I definitely had to optimize both the algorithm to gather information that could reduce the number of iteration in successive passes, and the code to make a more efficient use of function calls and memory accesses.